Abbreviation: History

 During the growth of philological linguistic theory in academic Britain, abbreviating became very fashionable.
 Likewise, a century earlier in Boston, a fad of abbreviation started that swept the United States, with the globally popular term OK generally credited as a remnant of its influence.

 Over the years, however, the lack of convention in some style guides has made it difficult to determine which two-word abbreviations should be abbreviated with periods and which should not.
 This question is considered below.

 Widespread use of electronic communication through mobile phones and the Internet during the 1990s led to a marked rise in colloquial abbreviation.
 This was due largely to increasing popularity of textual communication services such as instant and text messaging.
 The original SMS supported message lengths of 160 characters at most (using the GSM 03.38 character set), for instance.
 (Note: Modern text messaging is not affected by this issue although, behind the scenes, longer messages are carried in multiple 160-byte short messages in a chain.
 Characters not in GSM 03.38 require two bytes.)
 This brevity gave rise to an informal abbreviation scheme sometimes called Textese, with which 10% or more of the words in a typical SMS message are abbreviated.
 More recently Twitter, a popular social networking service, began driving abbreviation use with 140 character message limits.

-In HTML, abbreviations can be annotated using abbreviation to reveal its meaning by hovering the cursor.
+In HTML, abbreviations can be annotated using a dedicated tag: Ed.
+In this example, the meaning of "Ed." as "Editor" is revealed by hovering the cursor over it.